 For women considering robotic hysterectomy for benign gynecologic conditions, the Center for Infertility and Reproductive Surgery and the Center for Minimally Invasive Gynecologic Surgery offer world renown expert surgical teams.

 For over 180 years, BWH has provided women with innovative health care, advancing medical technology and techniques to help women live longer and healthier lives.
-Ranked consistently by US News & World Report as one of the leading women's health providers in the country, BWH is a world leader in robotic reproductive surgery.
+Ranked consistently by US News & World Report as one of the leading gynecology providers in the country, BWH is a world leader in robotic reproductive surgery.

 Doctors at BWH have been using robotics since 2006, performing more than 1,000 robot-assisted surgeries.
 In addition to robotic hysterectomy, BWH surgeons perform robotic myomectomy, robotic reversal of tubal sterilization, and other delicate robotic reproductive surgeries.